Should I use 1D or 2D SDS PAGE?

-2D PAGE is the classical approach to separate and visualize many proteins from complex proteomics samples.
-However, 2D PAGE has some known disadvantages.
-As an example, hydrophobic membrane proteins precipitate during IEF and are almost never observed.
-So most likely, you will only observe proteins within the pI range of the gel, typically pH 4-7, or 3-10, and the Mw range of proteins in the gel is approximately 10-130 kDa.
+For example, you rarely observe hydrophobic membrane proteins because they precipitate during IEF.
+So because of this, you will most likely only watch proteins within the pI range of the gel, typically pH 4-7 or 3-10, and the MW range of proteins in the gel is approximately 10-130 kDa [1-3].

 Therefore, it is better to use 1D SDS PAGE for large and hydrophobic proteins.
 The main reason is that you can dissolve the proteins in the 1D SDS PAGE buffer containing 0.1% SDS.
 But in addition, the gels have no pI limits, and the MW range can go up as high as 1.000 kDa .

 Another possibility is to use in-solution digestion of the protein mixture.
 This approach is the alternative to running a gel and cutting out the bands of interest before in-gel digestion and protein ID of each band.
 Typically, you would identify hundreds or even thousands of proteins by LC-MS/MS and a subsequent database search in Swiss-Prot/UniProtKB [1-3].

 If you are considering sending samples for mass spec services, I also recommend that you take some time to check out these other blog posts for more information on how to optimize the use of SDS gels:

 Sickmann et al.: “The proteome of Saccharomyces cerevisiae mitochondria,” Proceedings of the National Academy of Sciences of the United States of America (PNAS), 2003

 Andersen et al.: “Directed Proteomic Analysis of the Human Nucleolus,” Current Biology, 2002